Ahaanv19/pages/hacks/cs-portfolio-quest/frontend/submodule_1.md

   <p>When a user clicks a button, and the page changes to dark mode without a page reload, which one technology is responsible for the dark mode switch logic?</p>
   <textarea id="checkpoint3-input" placeholder="Type the name of the technology (e.g., HTML)"></textarea>

   <button class="apply-btn" onclick="validateCheckpoint3()">Check Answer</button>
   <p id="checkpoint3-feedback" class="feedback"></p>
 </div>

-Interactive Synergy Playground
+<h2>Interactive Synergy Playground</h2>

-This playground demonstrates how the three core technologies work together: HTML for the structure, CSS for the style, and JavaScript for the behavior.
+<p>This playground demonstrates how the three core technologies work together: HTML for the structure, CSS for the style, and JavaScript for the behavior.</p>

 <div class="css-playground">
     <div class="editor-container">